Psychology undergraduate students who have performed at a high level

 Continuance in the program is based on the following requirements:

-• A minimum 3.33 GPA for all courses taken in each semester
+A minimum GPA of 3.33 for all courses taken in each semester

-• A minimum 3.33 GPA for all Psychology courses taken in each semester
+A minimum GPA of 3.33 for all Psychology courses taken in each semester

 Note: Students not meeting the requirements may be required to